JeffreyBenjaminBrown/lumatone-isomorphic/sample-output/README.md

 ### 5\46 x 7\46

-This is more diagonal than the other one (4\46 right x 11\46 downright), and taller, so I prefer the other one.
+This is more diagonal (4\46 right x 11\46 downright), but much less skew.

 ```
 go 46 5 7 0 0